ecai0608/iX-DP-defect-synthesization/README.md

 - swap out all operator calls for alternative implementations - operator calls always reload the blender scene, which can drastically increase runtime
 - add noise to pits
 - implement bumps
+- right now, it is technically possible for a camera to be generated inside of the model - this is bad for obvious reasons

 Very problematic but very hard to fix: